NooDvdiscord/security-camera_repair/README.md

 # security-camera_repair
-Hi!!
-Today I repair a security cam!
-Everything I know about a cam is that is it from Temu :O!
-Soo yea quality is not the best!
-The pcb quality is actually very good and it look good designed!
+Hello!!
+Today I am repairing a security camera!
+All I know about the camera is that it's from Temu :O!
+So yes, the quality is not the best!
+The PCB quality is actually very good and looks well designed!

+Also there are 7 capacitors that don't work!
+I guess maybe there is some other reason why they are not working!